Through ongoing assessment efforts and our experiences organizing National Breath of Life workshops

 advancement of data processing and program implementation as part of a larger community-directed

-The National Breath of Life Apprenticeship Program is currently supported through 2024 with funding
+The National Breath of Life Apprenticeship Program is currently supported through funding from the

 We are currently supporting 13 apprentices from the following 10 tribal communities: